The Truro Police Service is divided into a variety of unique and separate sections.

 - The Drug Enforcement Unit has various investigative functions, ranging from criminal code activities such as frauds, sexual assaults, thefts, and break and entry, to all levels of illegal drug offences under the Controlled Drug and Substances Act.
 Many hours are spent collecting and verifying information received from the public in regard to illegal drug and criminal activities in the community, which assist this section in the apprehension of suspects engaged in criminal activities.

-- The Truro Police Drug Enforcement Unit has a good working relationship with the surrounding municipal police services as well as the Royal Canadian Mounted Police, often working together on the law enforcement of illegal activities in the community.
+- The Truro Police Drug Enforcement Unit has a good working relationship with the surrounding police services often working together on the law enforcement of illegal activities in the community.

 - The enforcement of controlled drugs and substances and criminal code laws are continuously changing.
 This is primarily due to the fact that the courts hand down decisions which affect the laws of search and seizure, and that criminals and drug dealers become better aware of more sophisticated ways of carrying out illegal acts.
 Officers in the Truro Drug Enforcement Unit are involved continuously in adapting and overcoming challenges and obstacles in the fight to maintain a drug-free environment for the citizens of Truro.
 The officers of the Drug Enforcement Unit encourage the citizens of Truro and the surrounding area to join them in the fight against those who attempt to poison our youth with drugs.

 - The Truro Police Service K9 section was established in 1994.
 The current K9 handler is CST.
-Scott MILBURY and (PSD) police service dog ONYX.
+Scott MILBURY and (PSD) police service dog MOJO.

-- ONYX is trained in several different profiles which include Obedience, Aggression, Tracking, Building searching, Article Searching, and Narcotics searching.
+- MOJO is trained in several different profiles which include Obedience, Aggression, Tracking, Building searching, Article Searching, and Narcotics searching.

 - The Truro Police Service Traffic Services was established on April 1st, 2006.
 The section is responsible for education and enforcement under the Motor Vehicle Act, serious motor vehicle accidents, and various issues regarding driving and pedestrian complaints within the town of Truro.